 - Many of the microphones and audio devices used by the United States Congress, top musicians and businesses consist of components manufactured by the Liechtenstein company Neutrik.

-27% of the Liechtenstein economy is in the area of general services.
+Following manufacturing, 37.3% of the Liechtenstein economy consists of general services.
 This sector includes tourism, real estate, information technology, cleaning and repair services, and retail to name just a few.
 The largest private employers are services for brick and mortar companies, real estate companies, and information technology companies.
 The sector also includes services provided by the State of Liechtenstein, including the National Administration and Liechtenstein's municipalities, with jobs primarily in education, healthcare, social services and public administration.

-Although not the largest economic sector, financial services play an important role in Liechtenstein’s national economy, accounting for 23% of the nation’s GDP.
+Although not the largest economic sector, financial services, which includes insurance, legal and accounting activities, play an important role in Liechtenstein’s national economy, accounting for 21.1% of the nation’s GDP.

 Liechtenstein's financial center specializes in particular in private asset management, international asset structuring, investment funds, and insurance solutions.

 The last 25 years have been a particularly dynamic period for the Liechtenstein financial center.
-The number of banks increased from 3 to 13, and new fields of business have opened up in the funds and insurance sectors.
+New fields of business have opened up in the funds and insurance sectors.
 The accession to the European Economic Area (EEA) in 1995 acted as a catalyst for a series of fundamental changes and made access to the markets of other countries possible.